IBM/helm101/tutorial/Lab3/README.md

     2       	Mon Sep 24 10:36:18 2018	DEPLOYED  	guestbook-0.1.0	Upgrade complete
     ```

-2. Rollback to previous revision
+2. Roll back to the previous revision:

     In this rollback, Helm checks the changes that occured when upgrading from the revision 1 to revision 2.
 This information enables it to makes the calls to the Kubernetes API server, to update the deployed application as per the initial deployment - in other words with Redis slaves and using a load balancer.